Day 12 ...and bowel obstructions

 So far, so good.

 We did a 3 hour study session on Tuesday and one hour session Wednesday and today.
 We are taking off Friday because both my study buddy and I have plans that evening but we will be back to it on the weekend.
+I am hoping that the concentrated daily sessions will help me retain all this material.

 Today was also my middle clinical day this week.
 I have two patients with similar diagnosis.
 Both have bowel obstructions.
 One of the small bowel and one with the large bowel.